migratorydata/migratorydata-demo-gamification/README.md

-This repository contains a demo application for gamification as detailed in the article [Building a Realtime Gamification Feature that Scales to Millions of Devices using MigratoryData, Kafka, and WebSockets: A look at Watch’NPlay Interactive Game](#).
+This repository contains a demo application for gamification as detailed in the article [Building a Realtime Gamification Feature that Scales to Millions of Devices using MigratoryData, Kafka, and WebSockets: A look at Watch’NPlay Interactive Game](https://migratorydata.com/2021/08/30/gamification-millions-devices/).
 The folder `frontend` contains the source code of the UI.
 The folder `backend` contains the source code of the Leaderboard Processor, Answers Processor, and Questions Generator.

 How to run:

-1. Install MigratoryData Kafka Edition.
-See the [Installation Guide](https://migratorydata.com/docs/migratorydata-ke/installation/).
+1. Install the MigratoryData server.
+See the [Installation Guide](https://migratorydata.com/docs/migratorydata/installation/).

+2. Enable the Kafka Native Add-on.
+Edit the main configuration file `migratorydata.conf` of the MigratoryDat server and add the following line:

+`ClusterEngine = kafka`

-2. Configure MigratoryData Kafka Edition by editing the parmeter `topics` of the configuration file `migratorydata-ke/kafka/consumer.properties` as follows:
+3. Configure the Kafka Native Add-on by editing the parameter `topics` of the configuration file `addons/kafka/consumer.properties` as follows:

 `topics=question,result,top,live`